Financial Aid Frequently Asked Questions

 Choose the aid year you wish to review.

 - Click on the "Resources/Additional Information" tab and answer the 2 questions.

 Click on the “Accept Award Offer” tab.

 What are my options if I need more funding?

 Private Loans are funded by banks and private lending institutions.
 These loans are credit based and are not federally regulated so their terms will vary depending on the lender.
 Private Loans that require certification by the Financial Aid Office can be certified up to a student's Cost of Attendance minus other aid received for the period.
 To find out more about private loans or for direct links to some lenders, please click here.

 When will my financial aid disburse?

-Financial aid funds are not disbursed until after the start of the semester.
-Early applicants (those who apply by March 1) should have their accounts paid and remaining funds disbursed to them by the end of the second week of school.
-Late applicants will be processed as completed and may not have their accounts paid or funds disburse until several weeks into the semester/term.
+Financial aid funds are disbursed at the start of the semester.
+Early applicants (those who apply by March 1) should have their accounts paid and remaining funds disbursed to them on time.
+Late applicants will be processed as completed and may not have their accounts paid or funds disbursed until several weeks into the semester/term.
 You must come prepared to meet your financial obligations (to pay account balances and to cover your book and other living expenses) during the first several weeks of school, as all funds may not be ready for disbursement at the start of the semester/term.